-- Needs: - Overarching concern on the growth and impact of the GPA on Garden City - More energy into business recruiting for entertainment venues - Need for Workforce development

-- Opportunities: - Need to publicize Garden City and all of its many assets
+- Overarching concern on the growth and impact of the GPA on Garden City - More energy into business recruiting for entertainment venues - Need for Workforce development - Need to publicize Garden City and its assets

 COMMUNITY PROFILE

 Originally founded in 1939, Garden City features a blend of industry and small business, and boasts a rich history, friendly neighborhoods, a vibrant economy, and quality services for its residents.
 As a full-service municipality, the city provides multiple services from police and fire protection to water/ sewer service, solid waste collection, street and drainage maintenance, recreational programs and facilities, code enforcement, and more.